Selected Special Collections

 Writing extensively on gastronomy, Elizabeth Pennell amassed a large collection of European cookbooks.
 My Cookery Books (New York: Houghton Mifflin, 1903) is a personal account of her cooking activities and describes many of the 433 volumes on cookery from the Pennell bequest in the Rare Book and Special Collections Division.
 The collection is strongest in French and Italian cookbooks from the sixteenth through eighteenth centuries and includes such notable items as a fully illustrated edition of Bartolomeo Scappi's Opera (Venice: 1574).
 Also in the division are 299 volumes of fine printing, bibliography, and literature from the Pennell library.
 Many works are listed in a separate author/title card file as well as the division file.

-Digitized Collections from the Elizabeth Robins Pennell Collection
+Digitized Material from th Elizabeth Robins Pennell Collection

 |